 There are a number of ways you can make up for your non-dominant strengths.
 For example, if you’re great with relationships but stumble over organization, you could bring on an assistant to keep you in line or have someone set up a series of spreadsheets to track everything for you.

-You could also find a tool that picks up the slack.
+You may also want to find a tool that picks up the slack.
 Around here, we naturally use Skipio.
-It works well for every one of us because it’s full of bells, whistles, and processes that enhance our strengths while making up for the areas where we’re not so strong.
+It works well for every one of us because its features enhance our strengths while making up for the areas where we’re not so strong.
 It’s pretty versatile in that regard, which makes sense.
-When you have founders who are dedicated to a strengths-driven workplace, you wind up with a product that’s strengths-driven also.
+When you work with founders who dedicate their time to a strengths-driven workplace, you wind up with a strengths-driven product also.

-We’ve seen the importance of strengths here at Skipio and strive to implement it from the top down.
+We’ve seen the importance of knowing your strengths here at Skipio and strive to implement it from the top down.
 Everyone at Skipio, from the CEO to the office manager to every potential hire, has taken the test and knows how they contribute to the team.
 We know what we do best and see the importance of strengths-based assignments.
-We’ve created an atmosphere of engagement, productivity, and success because we let our strengths dictate our efforts.
+Thus, we’ve created an atmosphere of engagement, productivity, and success because we let our strengths dictate our efforts.